Create and manage shares for Delta Sharing

 Run the following to add an entire schema.
 The ADD SCHEMA

-command requires a SQL warehouse on SQL compute version 2023.35 or above, or a cluster running Databricks Runtime 13.2 or above.
+command requires a SQL warehouse or compute running Databricks Runtime 13.3 LTS or above.
 For detailed information about sharing schemas, see Add schemas to a share.

 ALTER SHARE <share-name> ADD SCHEMA <catalog-name>.<schema-name>